Financial Basics for Home Lending

 Keep track of your score.

-To get a handle on your credit history and score, you can order one free credit report per year from annualcreditreport.com, and buy a copy of your FICO score from MyFICO.com.
-FICO scores range from 300 to 850, and anything above 680 is considered good.
-Excellent scores, usually above 740, can help qualify you to get the best rates.
+To get a handle on your credit history and score, you can order one free credit report per year from annualcreditreport.com.
+You may also purchase a copy of your FICO score from MyFICO.com.
+A FICO score above 680 is considered good.

 Find areas of improvement.

-If your credit score isn’t what you’d like it to be, there are ways to improve it.
+If your credit score isn’t what you’d like it to be, there may be ways to improve it.
 Look at the itemized report that comes with your credit score and if there are any negatives, start correcting them as soon as possible.

 • If there are any misreported items in your report, gather supporting documents and dispute them.